Elm Grove Sanctuary Trust

 Todd Helton, their teacher, has created a skills and values based program which is enabling students to successfully transition from school to the community and the workforce.
 By using an Integrated learning approach to syllabus content it enables connections between key learning areas (maths, science, geography, history) so that students can understand the significance and application of knowledge aligned to the skills that they are acquiring.
 By having this project to work on with a future outdoor workshop, students are able to practice the newly learnt skills in a supported setting increasing the opportunity for success in learning.

-The outdoor garden area adjacent to their classroom will provide hands-on learning of construction, landscaping, horticultural skills along with leadership, team work and sound self regulation strategies creating an aesthetically pleasing and calming environment to access at times of stress and anxiety.
-They'll learn team and leadership skills along with the health benefits of fresh food including bush tucker and outdoor recreation.
+The outdoor garden area adjacent to their classroom has provided hands-on learning of construction, landscaping, horticultural skills along with leadership, team work and sound self regulation strategies creating an aesthetically pleasing and calming environment to access at times of stress and anxiety.
+They are learning team and leadership skills along with the health benefits of fresh food including bush tucker and outdoor recreation.

-Todd reports "Its been great watching the students build confidence and begin to work more independently.
+Todd has reported, "its been great watching the students build confidence and begin to work more independently.
 Even some of our most disengaged students have been getting involved"

-The gate is built and installed and the raised beds are being created.
-Soon the garden area will be enclosed.
+A gate was built and installed and the raised beds were created.

 He remarked on the new interest being shown in the morning theory classes where they learn about the maths, science and structural process etc before applying this learning in the afternoons with direct hands-on construction.
 This brings their learning into context and it has really captured their interest and understanding.
 Wouldn't it be excellent if all education was taught in this way?